TosbackCgusBridge-Bot/CGUs-versions/Ebay/Terms of Service.md

 *   your use of or your inability to use our Services;

-*   pricing, shipping or other guidance provided by eBay;
+*   pricing, shipping, format, or other guidance provided by eBay;

 *   delays or disruptions in our Services;

-*   viruses or other malicious software obtained by accessing, or linking to, our Services;
+*   viruses or other malicious software obtained by accessing or linking to our Services;

 *   glitches, bugs, errors, or inaccuracies of any kind in our Services;